-Few things have as much ability to represent the essence of Asturias in a minimalist way as an apple or a bottle of cider.
-Both the fruit and its juice are present in the tradition and contemporaneity of the region, linked to the social treatment and the Asturian mood.
-The cultivation of the apple tree in the Principality goes back to «the night of the times».
-In the absence of excessively ancestral testimonies, there is a written record of their existence before the Romans, thanks to chronicles and Latin documents before them.
-The first historical reference to the crop dates back to the time of the Astures.
+Few things have so much capacity to represent the Asturian essence in such a minimalist way as an apple or a bottle of cider.
+Both the fruit and its juice are present in the tradition and contemporaneity of the region, linked to the social treatment and Asturian mood.
+The cultivation of apple trees in the Principality dates back to "the night of the times."
+In the absence of excessively ancestral testimonies, there is written evidence of its existence before the Romans, thanks to chronicles and Latin documents prior to these.
+The first historical reference to cultivation dates back to the time of the Asturians.

 The village of Nava, in the geographical center of autonomy, has the privilege of housing the museum dedicated to this important identity sign.
 The town has turned its love to the Museum from the beginning, not in vain in a few places it feels like the apple in this place.
 In the municipality concentrates one of the largest cider productions in the north of the peninsula.
 How good is your cider is highlighted even more in these times in which the quality criteria, encouraged by the recent denomination of origin, they demand the autochthonous cultivation of the apple.
 Nava is ready to continue producing, attend to quality and keep in shape a museum that beats to the rhythm of consumption and Asturian feeling.

 The lobby has a large counter that provides information on exhibitions, guided tours and assistance in other languages for foreign visitors ...
 The facilities are conveniently adapted for the visit of people with any degree of disability, and everything is cozy and hospitable , with a precise lighting ambience, spacious rooms and high ceilings.